dannycahoon/apiWorkshop/README.md

-# API Platform Cloud Service Tutorials
+# API Platform Cloud Service Training, Samples and Demos
 This is the place to learn all about API Platform!
 Here you will find our repository of tutorials that are aimed to help you on your path to be an expert.

 ## What is a tutorial?
 A tutorial is a small lesson that walks you through the process of performing a particular task.
 For example [Designing an API](./tutorials/design/design_api)

+>Note: Whenever there is a link, open it in a new tab (right-click->"Open Link in New Tab").
+This way you will maintain your place this lab guide without having to re-orient yourself after completing a task from a linked tutorial, etc

 Think of a tutorial as the *how to perform a task*